ai-cfia/fertiscan-backend/README.md

     docker-compose up --build
     ```

+> **Side note : If you are on a ARM based machine, you will need to build the
+image with the `docker-compose build --build-arg TARGETARCH=arm64` command.**

 The application will be available at `http://localhost:80`.
 The database should
 be dynamically built based on latest schema from Bytebase.